gomesdasilva/ACTIN/README.md

 Options:

-`-i` bool : Calculate indices chosen in lines.config file.
-Default is `True`.
+`-i` list : List of indices to calculate.
+Indices ids must match the ones in the config file 'config_lines.txt'.
+If 'False' no indices are calculated (default).

-`-s` bool : Save output to .rdb table in specified path.
+`-s` str : Save output to .rdb table in specified path.
 If 'False' no output table is saved (default).

-`-p` bool : Save plots of the lines used to calculate the indices in the specified path.
+`-p` str : Save plots of the lines used to calculate the indices in the specified path.
 If 'same' uses the table output path in '-s'.
 If 'False' no plots are saved (default). if `True`.

 `-obj` str : Object name to override the one from fits files in case the star has multiple names (ex.
 Proxima, ProximaCen, Gl551).
 Default is `None`.